Trupocket

 Personal Access Tokens (Recommended)

-PATs provide long-lived API access without requiring OAuth sign-in.
-Ideal for scripts, CI/CD, and server-to-server integrations.
+PATs provide long-lived API access for all use cases.
+Ideal for scripts, CI/CD, server-to-server integrations, and general API usage.

 Token Format